CLI Key Storage Architecture¶

 4. Retrieval During Generation¶

-async function getApiKeys() {
+async function getApiKeys(): Promise<Record<string, string>> {

 for (const provider of PROVIDER_IDS) {

-const keychainValue = await getPassword(SERVICE_NAME, provider);
+const key = await getPassword(SERVICE_NAME, provider);

-keys[provider] = process.env[`${provider.toUpperCase()}_API_KEY`];
+if (process.env[envVar]) keys[provider] = process.env[envVar]!;

 }